 - In the Halloween Special, as Garfield and Odie jump into the lake to escape the evil pirate ghosts, Garfield almost immediately sinks under and is swept away by the current, as he can't swim.
 Odie immediately dives underwater to find him and pulls him to safety.
 This doubles as a Heartwarming Moment, because he could have chosen to just save himself, but he cares too much about Garfield.
 To add to the heartwarming, Garfield, who was originally going to take all of Odie's trick or treat candy, states that he can keep it and have half of his own.
 Garfield gave up some of his food as a thank you.

 - In the first movie, near the ending.
-Jon punches the Big Bad.
-I repeat!
 Jon FREAKING Arbuckle punches the Big Bad!
+Sure, he had some help from the animals to defeat him, but still!

 - He does it in the sequel as well, and that time seemed even more awesome because the Big Bad had Liz at gunpoint up until a few seconds prior.
 Also note that in both movies, Jon simply needs to deck the Big Bad once to render him unconscious.